ad56583964/Demo_ReactGetHTML/README.md

-test to get the raw HTML data from vscode
+test the raw HTML Data from vscode